m4rkw/canary-ssh/README.md

 This was inspired by (but is in no way affiliated with) Thinkst Canary who make awesome honeypot tools.
 They also offer free "canary tokens" here: https://canarytokens.org/generate but don't currently offer ssh canary tokens so I decided to roll my own.
+With this you can leave "canary" ssh keys lying around on your network and be alerted if anyone ever tries to use them.

 ## How it works